RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - doctrine of the formation of contracts
       - then it comes into existence, then record any existing agreement nor itself be an agreement;
       - Acceptance via conduct
       - it will be no more than a written offer open for acceptance.
-Hence it is not dutiable as an “agreement or any memorandum of an agreement” for the purposes of the Stamp Act
+Hence it is not dutiable as an "agreement or any memorandum of an agreement" for the purposes of the Stamp Act
       -
     - Result
       - Appeal allowed